Interest Rate in Philippines

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.25% over the prior month in July, up from the 0.08% increase in June.
+Consumer prices rose 0.66% over the prior month in December, up from the 0.25% month-on-month increase in November.